NehaKherde/VisualizationOfDataScience_SVG/README.md

 ### Area Charts

 Next, you should draw area charts of the same data.
 An area chart is very much like the line chart (hint: you can probably re-use some of the code from before), but it is filled.
-See the following examples:

 ### Scatterplot